Our protected areas are unique places and require unique rules to protect them.

 To prevent unsafe situations for yourself, your dog, wildlife and other people:

-- Dogs must be on a leash at all times, it is the law.
+- Dogs must be on a leash and under physical control at all times, it is the law.
 Never leave your pet unattended in a vehicle, on your campsite, in your tent or anywhere else.

 - Pets are not permitted in some areas.
-Look at the important bulletins, at trailheads and at visitor centres to find out where restrictions are.
+Look at the important bulletins posted at trailheads and at visitor centres to find out where restrictions are.